 Does Homecoming give back to our community?

-Homecoming 2015 will be supporting our on-campus food bank, the Argo Pantry, serving students in need with donations of nonperishable food and personal care items.
-While anyone can donate, we especially encourage our student organizations participating in the Spirit Competition and the UWF departments/offices participating in the Blue & Green Challenge to receive points for their donations.
+Homecoming supports our on-campus Argo Pantry, serving students in need with donations of nonperishable food and personal care items.
+While anyone can donate, we especially encourage our students and organizations participating in the Golden Fleece Challenge and the UWF departments/offices participating in the Blue & Green Challenge to receive points for their donations.